European Companies formation

 The formation of an SE by the existing European Company.

-The European Company must be registered in that country where it has its administrative head office.
+The European Company must be registered in that country where its administrative head office is located.
 The incorporated company must be registered in the Registrar of the Member State and its registration must be published in the European Company’s Official Journal.

 The restrictions on the choice of the name conformed to SEs are regulated by the legislation of Cyprus.